-- 34. At the request of the PIC, a limited assurance engagement was conducted by the Auditor-General of South Africa to review the Financial Advisory and Intermediary Services Act.
-The report covered the period 1 April 2019 to 31 March 2020 and is to be issued on 30 September 2020. - 35.
-An engagement was conducted in terms of International Standard on Assurance Engagements 3402 in terms of the asset under management by a private auditing firm.
-The private auditing firm reported on the description of controls as well as their design and operating effectiveness for the period 1 April 2019 to 31 March 2020.
+32. At the request of the PIC, a limited assurance engagement was conducted by the Auditor-General of South Africa (AGSA) on a review of the Financial Advisory and Intermediary Services Act.
+The report covered the period 1 April 2020 to 31 March 2021 and was issued on 30 August 2021.

+33. An engagement was conducted in terms of ISAE 3402 and the asset under management by private auditing firm.
+The private auditing firm reported on the description of controls, their design and operating effectiveness for the period 1 April 2020 to 31 March 2021.
+The report was tabled on 27 August 2021.